 To avoid possible degradation should the fiber contain any biological material, store with other dry biological evidence in a cool, dry environment protected from sunlight.
 A temperature-controlled environment at 60 °F to 75 °F and less than 60% humidity is ideal, but room temperature is acceptable (NIST, 2013).
 Fiber evidence does not need refrigeration.

 STAINS AND OTHER DEPOSITS

-Generally, suspicious clothing stains or other deposits should be allowed to dry and packaged with the entire clothing sample.
+Generally, suspicious clothing stains or other deposits should be allowed to dry and packaged in separate paper bags to avoid cross-contamination (Cabelus & Spangler, 2013).
 If, however, a sample swab of a substance is requested, use standard biological evidence technique by swabbing the stain with a sterile cotton-tipped swab.
 If the stain is dry, moisten the swab with sterile water first.
 If the stain is wet, use a dry swab.
 Allow a wet swab to air dry for 60 minutes and then seal in a labeled swab container.